Services and facilities temporarily affected in Peel

 Community Recycling Centres (CRCs)

-Until further notice, Peel CRCs are not accepting electronics, tires, large appliances (such as stoves, fridges and dishwashers) or oversized items (such as furniture and mattresses).
+Peel CRCs are currently not accepting electronics, tires, large appliances (such as stoves, fridges and dishwashers) or bulky items.

-- Rain barrel and backyard composter sales have been suspended until further notice.
+- Rain barrel and backyard composter sales have been suspended.

 Donation drop-off and reuse stores

-- The Salvation Army Thrift Store at the Brampton CRC and Evolve Lifestyle at the Bolton CRC are both closed until further notice.
+- The Salvation Army Thrift Store at the Brampton CRC and Evolve Lifestyle at the Bolton CRC are both closed.

-- Donation drop-off areas at all Peel CRCs have been suspended until further notice.
+- Donation drop-off areas at all Peel CRCs have been suspended.

 PAMA is closed until further notice.